William Johnstone Ritchie

-Sir William Johnstone Ritchie (October 28, 1813 – September 25, 1892) was one of the first judges appointed to the Supreme Court of Canada.
-He became the second Chief Justice of the court, and the second-longest serving Chief Justice to date.
+Sir William Johnstone Ritchie (October 28, 1813 – September 25, 1892) was a Canadian judge who was the second Chief Justice of Canada from 1879 to 1892.
+He was one of the first judges appointed to the Supreme Court of Canada, and the second-longest serving chief justice of the court after Beverley McLachlin.

+The Supreme Court under Ritchie continued to face many of the same criticisms as its predecessor, the Richards Court, including the concerns about the conduct of its justices, the excessive length and lack of clarity in its decisions, and significant delays in the publication of those decisions.

 Life and career

-Ritchie was born in Annapolis Royal, Nova Scotia to Thomas Ritchie and Elizabeth Wildman Johnstone.
-He graduated from the Pictou Academy and went to study law in Halifax in the office of his brother, John William Ritchie.
+Ritchie was born on October 28, 1813, in Annapolis Royal, Nova Scotia, to Thomas Ritchie and Elizabeth Wildman Johnstone.
+He graduated from the Pictou Academy, and went to study law in Halifax in the office of his brother, John William Ritchie, who became a Father of Confederation.
 He was called to the bar of Nova Scotia in 1837 but moved to Saint John, New Brunswick, and was called to the bar of that province the following year.

 In 1846 he was elected to the Legislative Assembly of New Brunswick.
 In keeping with his pledge to resign if a fellow Liberal candidate failed to win a by-election, he gave up his seat in 1851, only to be re-elected three years later.
 In 1855 he left politics to accept an appointment to the Supreme Court of New Brunswick, and 10 years later he was named Chief Justice of New Brunswick.
-He was appointed to the newly established Supreme Court of Canada on September 30, 1875 and became its chief justice on January 11, 1879.
-He served on the Supreme Court for 17 years until he died on September 25, 1892.
+In 1869, during the development of one of the early drafts of the Supreme Court Act, Ritchie produced a 24-page document criticizing the draft bill for eroding the jurisdiction of provincial courts.
+Ritchie also advocated for abolishing the vast majority of appeals to the Privy Council, which would not occur in Canada until 1949.
+Ritchie also suggested that the original Supreme Court would have the best judges from the provincial courts as the first appointments, a suggestion historian Ian Bushnell suggests would have improved the reputation of the Court in its early years.